 Using Row-Level Security in GORM

-Row-level security (RLS) in PostgreSQL enables tables to implement policies that limit access or modification of rows according to the user's role, enhancing the basic SQL-standard privileges provided by GRANT.
+Row-level security (RLS) in PostgreSQL enables tables to implement policies that limit access or modification of rows

-Once activated, every standard access to the table has to adhere to these policies.
+Once activated, all standard access to the table has to adhere to these policies.
 If no policies are defined on the table, it defaults to a deny-all rule, meaning no rows can be seen or mutated.
 These policies can be tailored to specific commands, roles, or both, allowing for detailed management of who can access or change data.

 This guide explains how to attach RLS Policies to your GORM types (objects) and configure the schema migration to manage both the RLS and the GORM models as a single migration unit using Atlas.